Logo preload

 Pro-tip: Here is a link to an example Data Event that will display your location and accuracy inside a form.

-Fulcrum is a data collection platform that enables businesses to reduce costs, access critical data in real time, and improve decision making at every level.
-With Fulcrum, you can create custom apps using our simple drag-and-drop builder to turn your paper documents into digital forms that your field teams can quickly complete on mobile devices.
+Fulcrum is a data collection platform that helps businesses reduce costs, access real-time data, and improve decision-making.
+Using Fulcrum, you can create custom apps with a simple drag-and-drop builder.
+This feature lets you convert paper documents into digital forms that field teams can quickly complete on mobile devices.